-You can download a reading report for individual readers by clicking on the “CSV” button on the individual reader page.
+You can add and remover readers from a reading group or program by clicking on the “Readers” button on the Reader Zone dashboard.

 Once you have created your reading programs and reading groups, you can set reading goals.
 A video that explains reading goals can be seen here.